Skip to content

 Attorney fee breakdown

-• Chapter 7, simple case: $1,200–$2,500.
-No business ownership, income below the means-test threshold, standard consumer debt.
+• Chapter 7, simple: $1,200–$2,500.
+No business, income below means test, standard consumer debt.

-• Chapter 7, complex case: $2,500–$5,000.
-Business assets, means-test problems, recent transfers to family, or adversary proceedings.
+• Chapter 7, complex: $2,500–$5,000.
+Business assets, means-test problems, recent transfers, or adversary proceedings.

-• Chapter 13, “no-look” fee: $3,500–$6,500 depending on district.
-This is the fee local courts pre-approve without requiring detailed billing.
-Most attorneys work within it.
+• Chapter 13, "no-look" fee: $3,500–$6,500 depending on district.
+Pre-approved fee local courts allow without detailed billing.

-• Chapter 13, complex case: $6,500–$10,000+ when above the no-look or when significant motion practice is anticipated.
+• Chapter 13, complex: $6,500–$10,000+ when above no-look, or with significant motion practice.

 Required add-on costs